Windows OS Hub

 list disk

-If the disk has an asterisk (*) in the Gpt column, then the GPT partition table is used, if not, the MBR is used.
+) is in the Gpt column, then the GPT partition table is used on disk.
+If not, the MBR is used.

 If your disk uses a GPT partition table, follow the steps below in the instructions to repair the Windows EFI bootloader.

-On MBR disks, the Windows bootloader is stored on a separate System Reserved partition, not on an EFI partition (in any case, don’t convert the MBR partition table to GPT until you fix the Windows bootloader !!).
-Use another guide to restore the BCD bootloader on MBR (Master Boot Record) disk.
+On MBR disks, the Windows bootloader is stored on a separate System Reserved partition, and not on the EFI partition (in any case, don’t convert the MBR partition table to GPT until you fix the Windows bootloader !!).
+Use another guide to restore the BCD bootloader on a BIOS computer with an MBR (Master Boot Record) disk.

-Select the disk with Windows installed (if there is one hard disk in the system, its index should be 0):
+Select the drive where your Windows is installed (if there is only one hard drive in the system, its index should be 0):

 sel disk 0

-Display the list of partitions and volumes on the disk:
+Display the list of partitions and volumes on this disk: list partition

 list volume